HashTucE/Poseidon-Inc/README.md

 spring.datasource.url=jdbc:mysql://localhost:3306/paymybuddy?serverTimezone=UTC
 ```

-- Open a command prompt, once located to the root of the project, run the following command replacing `???` by your username and your password of datasource :
+- Open a command prompt, once located to the root of the project, run the following command modifying if necessary your credentials :
 ```
-mvn spring-boot:run -Dspring-boot.run.arguments="--spring.datasource.username=??? --spring.datasource.password=???"
+mvn spring-boot:run -Dspring-boot.run.arguments="--spring.datasource.username=root --spring.datasource.password=pass"
 ```
-- And finally open your browser to access to this URL : http://localhost:8080/
+- And finally open your browser to access to [Poseidon](http://localhost:8080/)
-- Then you can create a new account or use an existing from data script, ENJOY !
+- Then you can create a new account or use an existing from data script
 - Stop the application in the command prompt with : `CTRL + C`

 # UML Diagram